Fundamental Rights for Household and Farm Workers

 Our Work

-An historical legal action to take on the structural issues that produce migrant worker unfreedom and which restrain their ability to quit their employer, exercise their rights, negotiate better conditions and be protected under Canadian law.
+Authorized by the Quebec Superior Court in 2024, the historical legal action End Migrant Worker Unfreedom takes on the structural issues that produce migrant worker unfreedom and which restrain their ability to quit their employer, exercise their rights, negotiate better conditions and be protected under Canadian law.
 Learn more.

 The Labour Im·migration Justice for All movement

+Facilitation of a Canadian consultative process aimed at developing a declaration of fundamental rights to guide the drafting of a proposal on labour migration to be presented to Parliament.
 We believe your voice is crucial, and we are committed to providing a safe, confidential, and trauma informed space for participants to share thoughts, critiques and experiences.
-We wish to acknowledge the systemic realities that have forced many to remain silent regarding migrant worker unfreedom in Canada by rendering this survey accessible and confidential to all, including those who may be at risk of persecution or retribution.
+We wish to acknowledge the systemic realities that have forced many to remain silent regarding migrant worker unfreedom by rendering this process accessible, and confidential for those who may be at risk of persecution or retribution.
+Learn more.

 Reference Services